Baselining Network-Wide Traffic by Time-Frequency Constrained Stable Principal Component Pursuit: Simulation Results

-The third metric characterizes baseline traffic on smoothness, which adds up the \emph{Total Variations} of the traffic flows in baseline traffic matrix.
-A small value of this metric indicates the traffic is sufficient smooth.
-Applying this metric to the baseline results aforementioned, we display the curve of 100 smoothness values (arranged by traffic matrix ID) for each baseline method, and for the 100 ground-truth values, in Fig. \ref{Smoothness}.
-We then compute the mean smoothness of each baseline method, and normalize it by dividing the mean smoothness of the ground-truth baseline traffic matrices.
-These normalized mean smoothness values (under two noise levels) are summarized in Tab. \ref{Meansmoothness}.
-The estimated baseline traffic matrices by RBL and PCA are significantly more coarse than the ground-truth baseline traffic, and their mean smoothness values are larger than three times and eight times of the ground-truth value, respectively.
-Instead, the SPCP-TFC method leads to more accurate baseline estimations on smoothness.
+A small value of this metric would indicate that the baseline traffic is sufficiently smooth.
+Applying this metric to the aforementioned baseline results, we display the curve of 100 smoothness values (arranged by traffic matrix ID) for each baseline scheme, and for the 100 ground-truth values, in Fig. \ref{Smoothness}.
+We then compute the mean smoothness of each baseline scheme, and normalize it by dividing the mean smoothness of the ground-truth baseline traffic matrices.
+These normalized mean smoothness values (under two noise levels) are summarized in Tab.
+1. The estimated baseline traffic matrices by RBL and PCA are significantly more coarse than the ground-truth baseline traffic, and their mean smoothness values are larger than three times and eight times of the ground-truth value, respectively.
+Instead, SPCP-TFC leads to more accurate baseline estimations on smoothness.
 This is because the high-frequency traffic, which has larger total variation, can be successfully eliminated from the baseline by SPCP-TFC.

-From Fig. \ref{NRMSE}-\ref{Smoothness} and Tab. \ref{Meansmoothness}, we can also observe that when the noise rate $\alpha$ grows from $0.1$ to $0.2$, the performance of our baseline method shows a decline: the NRMSEs raise, the correlation coefficients drop down, and the smoothness values of resulting baseline traffic diverge from the ground-truth more evidently.
+From Fig. \ref{NRMSE}-\ref{Smoothness} and Tab.
+1, we can also observe that when the noise rate $\alpha$ grows from $0.1$ to $0.2$, the performance of our baseline scheme shows a decline: the NRMSEs raise, the correlation coefficients drop down, and the smoothness values of resulting baseline traffic matrices diverge from the ground-truth more evidently.
 This is mainly because the low-frequency component of the noise traffic, which could not be directly distinguished from the baseline traffic, is proportional to $\alpha$.

+As the ending part of this section, we evaluate traffic baseline methods by an additional simulation experiment in which the periodic traffic patterns do not follow the sine functions.
+In these traffic matrices, the sine functions are replaces with periodic ramp functions\footnote{We refer these new-generated traffic matrices as the "ramp" dataset, and the aforementioned ones as the "sine" dataset}, for instance, the diurnal traffic \footnote{Similarly, other periodic traffic patterns are generated by stretching $\mathrm{ramp}(t)$.} originally represented by $\sin(\frac{2\pi l_{1}t}{T}+ \varphi_{j,1})$ in (\ref{sine_function}) is simulated by